Yangjae Citizen's Forest station

 Yangjae Citizen's Forest (Maeheon) Station is a subway station in Seoul, South Korea, on Seoul Metropolitan Subway's Shinbundang Line.
 It opened on October 28, 2011.
 The subway station appears in episode 1 of the Netflix TV show Squid Game where the main character Gi-hun, is recruited into the death games.

 Naming

-It is named after the nearby Yangjae Citizen's Forest which is located near Yangjae Tollgate on the Gyeongbu Highway, the entrance to Seoul City.
+It is named after the nearby Yangjae Citizen's Forest which is located near Yangjae Tollgate on the Gyeongbu Expressway, the entrance to Seoul City.

 Yangjae Stream

 Yangjae Stream, or Yangjaecheon in Korean, is a 5.5 km—long body of water that stretches from Gwanaksan through the southern area of Gangnam station and Gangnam District.
 There are two swimming areas for kids, a number of stepping stone bridges to cross, and two sites for an ecosystem watch.